VirxEC/Elementv5/README.md

 1. Importing the shared botpack PyTorch
     - PyTorch is only imported in `src/agent.py`, making this easy.
-        If you `import torch` in many files, just replace every instance with the below snippet - unless you know which import is guarenteed to be ran first.
+        If you `import torch` in many files, just replace every instance with the below snippet - unless you know which import is guaranteed to be ran first.
     - `import torch` was replaced with the following:

         ```python